ExxistanceDC/Power-Drift-English-Translation/README.md

 Well, yeah, but you see, now it makes the Saturn version entirely in English.
 Plus, there was the work of finding the sprites in the arcade rom, then finding--

 **Yeah, whatever, dude.
-The word "translation" is doing a LOT of stretching here... are you really gonna make me read more of this bloviated ReadMe?**
+The word "translation" is doing a LOT of heavy lifting here... are you really gonna make me read more of this bloviated ReadMe?**

 Fine... no. Just get the damn patch from the Releases tab!